httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing an Item {#ser-item}

-Given an item as input_item:
+Given an item as input_item, return an ASCII string suitable for use in a textual HTTP header value.

 1. If input_item is an integer, return the result of applying Serializing an Integer ({{ser-integer}}) to input_item.
 2. If input_item is a float, return the result of applying Serializing a Float ({{ser-float}}) to input_item.